 How to watch the College Football Playoff rankings show today

-As we head into our first taste of postseason action, the committee still has plenty of important decisions to make around not only who should be included, but what team gets seeded where.
+And they have quite a few notable decisions to make, especially after results in conference championship games in the SEC, Big 12, ACC, and Big Ten.

-Ohio State lost a stunner to Michigan while Miami was upset on the road by Syracuse, throwing a wrench into the Big Ten and ACC title games, respectively, leaving the committee with some important decisions that will affect what the playoff looks like.
+What do we know for certain?
+Oregon is the consensus No. 1 overall seed in the tournament and in most national rankings, after securing an undefeated record by beating Penn State in the Big Ten Championship Game.

-Where does that leave things as we move into the next rankings selection process and as we draw closer to Selection Sunday?
+Where does that leave things as we move into the next rankings selection process and as we move into Selection Sunday?

 Here’s your guide for how to watch the latest College Football Playoff rankings shows, along with what you need to know about the selection process.